Reframe Your Eating Attitude

 “Focus on building new habits instead of trying to wrestle free from old, negative habits,” Albers says.
 In time, the new habits will crowd out the old.

 There are normal fluctuations in every person’s weight.
 Wright encourages paying attention to how healthy changes make you feel.
 “You might not see it instantly on the scale, but almost immediately you can start feeling better,” she says.

 “If you can’t get into the extreme positive state of ‘I love myself, I love my body,’ at least be neutral,” Albers says.
 She encourages using more adjectives or descriptive terms about your body.

 Many people talk to themselves using the harshest words in the dictionary (fat, hate, ugly) and deliver them with a negative tone to match.
 The word “fat,” in particular, Wright observes, is “almost equated with a feeling, rather than a state of excess adipose tissue.”
 Replace it with forward-looking phrases that encourage.

 Keep in mind the mantra “progress, not perfection.”
 Congratulate yourself for the positive changes you have made so far, and encourage yourself to keep going.

-And if you’re having difficulties reframing your eating attitude, consider talking to your Weight Watchers meeting leader.
+And if you’re having difficulties reframing your eating attitude, consider talking to your WW coach.
 She may have some IRL (in real life) experience that she can pass on to you.